The Ceballos Research Lab

 Microbial Biogeography and Virus-Host Interactions in Extremophiles

-(funded by a NSF RCN grant and Institutional Funds)
+(funded by a NSF RCN grant, a NSF REU grant, and UA Institutional/VPRED Funds)

 Food, Energy, Water and Ecosystems Resources: Interdisciplinary Projects

-(funded by NSF RCN and NSF REU grants)
+(funded by NSF RCN, NSF INFEWS, and NSF REU grants)

-In collaboration with Can Tho University and Vietnam National University-Hanoi (Vietnam); Chiang Mai University, King Mongkut’s University of Technology Thonburi, and Mahasarakham University (Thailand); the Universiti Malaysia Sarawak and the Universiti Teknologi MARA (Malaysia); and, Bangalore University (India) – the Ceballos Lab is part of a multidisciplinary and multi-institutional Food, Energy, Water, and Ecosystems Research Network focused on research in: Aquatic Biology/Microbiology and Ecosystems Science; Traditional Plants and Natural Products; Biofuel Feedstocks and Enzyme Systems; and, Impacts of Climate Change and Anthropogenic Disturbances on Ecosystems including the Lower Mekong Basin.
+NSF RCN.
+In collaboration with: Can Tho University and Vietnam National University-(Vietnam); Chiang Mai University, King Mongkut’s University of Technology Thonburi, and Mahasarakham University (Thailand); and Universiti Malaysia Sarawak and Universiti Teknologi MARA (Malaysia) – the Ceballos Lab is part of a multidisciplinary and multi-institutional Food, Energy, Water, and Ecosystems Research Network focused on research in: Aquatic Biology/Microbiology and Ecosystems Science; Traditional Plants and Natural Products; Biofuel Feedstocks and Enzyme Systems; and, Impacts of Climate Change and Anthropogenic Disturbances on Ecosystems including the Lower Mekong Basin.
 The lab is responsible for select components on a variety of highly collaborative and highly interdisciplinary projects with international partners.

-Dr. Ceballos is an Assistant Professor of Biology at the University of Arkansas.
+Dr. Ruben Michael Ceballos is an Assistant Professor in the University of Arkansas’ Department of Biological Sciences.
 He is a co-director of the Minority Institute Research Collaborative (MIRC).
-Dr. Ceballos holds life-time memberships at both the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) and the American Indian Science and Engineering Society (AISES).
-He was the 2006 NASA MIRS fellow, an Alfred P. Sloan Indigenous Graduate Program (SIGP) fellow, NSF IGERT Doctoral (PhD) trainee, and Ford Foundation Dissertation Fellow.
-Dr. Ceballos has a bachelor’s degree in Physics and Mathematics from the University of Alabama at Huntsville, a master’s degree in Behavioral Neuroscience from the University of Alabama in Birmingham, and a Ph.D. in Integrative Microbiology and Biochemistry from the University of Montana.
-He is a Howard Hughes Medical Institute SEA-PHAGES certified PI (2015) and a Jewish National Fund Faculty Fellow (2018).
+Dr. Ceballos has been a member of the American Society of Microbiology (ASM), the American Society of Virology (ASV), and the Society for Neuroscience (SN).
+He holds life-time memberships at both the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) and the American Indian Science and Engineering Society (AISES).
+He was a 2006 NASA MIRS fellow, an Alfred P. Sloan Indigenous Graduate Program (SIGP) PhD Graduate Fellow, a Ford Foundation Dissertation Fellow, and a NSF IGERT Doctoral (PhD) trainee/graduate.
+Dr. Ceballos has a bachelor’s degree in Physics and Mathematics from the University of Alabama at Huntsville, a master’s degree in Neuroscience from the University of Alabama in Birmingham, and a Ph.D. in Integrative Microbiology and Biochemistry from the University of Montana.
+In 2015, he was certified as a Howard Hughes Medical Institute SEA-PHAGES certified PI.
+In 2018, he was a Jewish National Fund Faculty Fellow.

 Welcome: Nour Fatema (Bangladesh), MS Student (CEMB); Jaspreet Kaur (India), PhD Student (CEMB); Yelimar Jimenez (Puerto Rico), PhD Student (CEMB); Blythe Bunkers (USA), PhD Student (CEMB).
 We are glad you made it...!